Ostheer/IBM4610_bot/README.md

 * Implement schedule for working times.
 Notify users when printer is not connected/offline
 * Implement database to allow per-user settings and quota
 * Add automatic services.
 Printing reddit posts, weather..
 Perhaps via RSS
+* Support automatic switching of USB mode (host or power) by using the audio output

 ## Instructions
 Not necessarily in the correct order